pcorey/pcorey.github.io/_posts/2018-09-03-using-facades-to-simplify-elixir-modules.markdown

 I use the term "facade" loosely, and in real-life, I don't use it at all.
 The "facade pattern", and honestly all classic [Gang of Four design patterns](https://amzn.to/2BVHHIo), carry  baggage that I like to think I've let go of in my transition into the world of functional programming.

-Another less weighty way to thing of `Chord`{:.language-elixir} is as an "API module".
+Another less weighty way to think of `Chord`{:.language-elixir} is as an "API module".
 It's sole purpose is to act as an "application programming interface" within our application.

 What would you call this kind of pattern?